-Launch Disk Drill and click the Recover button next to the storage device where the overwritten file is located.
+Launch Disk Drill and click the Search for lost data button next to the storage device where the overwritten file is located.
 Disk Drill will scan it and present you with a list of recoverable files.

 Step 3.
 Select and Recover the Original File

-Select the overwritten file and click the Recover button again.
+Select the overwritten file and click the Recover button.
 Disk Drill will ask you to specify a recovery location.
 Again, select a different location than the one with the file you’re trying to recover.